MyM-Uniovi/conmo/docs/source/quickstart.rst

     cd scripts
     ./install_conmo_conda.sh conda_env_name

+If your operating system is MacOS, please, check :ref:`Known issues & Limitations section <issues>` for more information about compatibility of Conmo with Apple M1 and M2 CPUs.

 If your operating system is not Unix-like and you are using Windows 10/11 OS you can create the Conda enviroment manually or use the Windows Subsytem for Linux (WSL) tool.
 For more information about its installation, please refer to `Microsoft's official documentation. <https://docs.microsoft.com/en-us/windows/wsl/install>`_.